qbead/qbeadWebsite/content/book/progpatterns.md

 When creating our own function of this type, we write the type of data it will be returning as `void`, instead of `int` or `float` or something else.
-This denotes that the returned value is void or "empty".
+This denotes that the returned value is empty or "void".
 For instance, here we define a function that always pauses the program for exactly half a second:

 ```c++